Storm brings hail, wind damage to Minnesota on Saturday

 Many people reported golf-ball-sized hail, especially in Sauk Rapids and St. Cloud.
 Trained spotters with the NWS reported large hail in various counties.

-Later on Saturday, the Minnesota State Fair put a pause on free stage entertainment and Arts A'Fair performances due to lightning.
+Later on Saturday, the Minnesota State Fair put a pause on free stage entertainment and Arts A'Fair performances for about 15 minutes due to lightning.

 You can click through other submitted photos of Saturday's storm below.
 You can text your own weather-related photos to (763) 797-7215.